Self-Repair

 - Fixes are local.

-~/.unicli/adapters/overrides survive updates.
-No fork needed. - Exit codes are semantic.
+~/.unicli/adapters/overrides survive updates. - Exit codes are semantic.

 sysexits.hcodes tell agents what kind of failure occurred. - Suggestions are actionable.
-"Try: select: data.result.feeds" — not "something went wrong."
+"Try: select: data.result.feeds" gives the next edit.